By Nancy Virden (c) 2016, updated 2025

 My hope is now placed in what does not change.
 Steadfast, faithful, and unfailing – these are the foundations on which to build, or else why bother?
 Jesus Christ, his death and resurrection, and yes, his promised return, are more substantive in my thinking than before.
 The Bible says he is the same yesterday, today, and forever.

 We like to limit the authority of our objects of hope.
-We like to decide how and when our gods serve us.
+We want to decide how and when our gods serve us.
 Almighty God himself is often perceived as a villain or genie.
 He is neither.

 He asks us to trust him and does not throw us away when we are stubborn.
 He never stops inviting us back.
 This is Mercy.